Improve your balance, and confidence!

 Diana is a dancer, performer, and educator.
 She studied contemporary dance in Mexico for 15 years, and graduated from the choreography program of the Center for Research and Choreography at the Mexican National Institute of Fine Arts in 2003.
 Diana has taught dance and somatic classes for 20 years in English and Spanish with different populations including older adults, professional dancers, and women recovering from domestic violence and trauma.

-Certifications: M.S. in Kinesiology from San Francisco State University, MS in population and health from Universidad Autonoma Metropolitana, 200-hour yoga certification, Body-Mind Centering® certification on Developmental movement and yoga, certification on tai-chi for arthritis and fall prevention from the Tai-chi for Health Institute, group exercise leader by the Functional Aging institute, CPR/AED.
+Degrees: M.S. in Kinesiology from San Francisco State University, MS in population and health from Universidad Autonoma Metropolitana.
+Certifications: 200-hour yoga certification, Body-Mind Centering® certification on Developmental movement and yoga, certification on tai-chi for arthritis and fall prevention from the Tai-chi for Health Institute, group exercise leader by the Functional Aging institute, CPR/AED.
 Visit: www.dianalara-somatics.com

 Miguel Martinez